 parameters appropriate to the moment, but once launched your sessions

-really involve simply viewing the pitch information, perhaps using the
+really involve simply interacting with the pitch information, perhaps

 feedback it provides to sharpen your hearing and your sense of